p4rkerw/SALSA/Tutorial/README.md

 tar -xvzf $reference/refdata-gex-GRCh38-2020-A.tar.gz
 ```

-**Step 0: Download tutorial dataset and align to your chosen reference with cellranger** We will download a a single cell gene expression dataset obtained from 1k PBMCs from a healthy donor and align it to our reference.
+**(Optional) Step 0: Download tutorial fastq files** We will download a a single cell gene expression dataset obtained from 1k PBMCs from a healthy donor.
 This dataset uses the single cell gene expression v3 chemistry.
-If you want to skip ahead to the 🌶️SALSA workflow, you can download the coordinate-sorted bam and index from the 10X Genomics website (see below).
+If you want to skip ahead to the 🌶️SALSA workflow, you can download the coordinate-sorted bam and index from the 10X Genomics website.
+See Step 1 for details.
 ```
 # URL to the dataset: https://support.10xgenomics.com/single-cell-gene-expression/datasets/6.0.0/1k_PBMCs_TotalSeq_B_3p_LT
 # create your salsa tutorial directory and download the fastq